KeithIMyers/chromiumos-docs/selinux.md

 This documentation contains many SELinux terms.
 It will be explained in this section.

 - `SELinux`: short for `Security-Enhanced Linux`.
-It provides MAC(Mandatory Access Control) to Linux.
-It defines (SELinux) a context for each object no matter if it's a process, normal file, directory, link, a socket, etc. When the actor(subject) requests to use a permission on the object, it checks the predefined policy to see if it's allowed or not.
+It provides MAC (Mandatory Access Control) to Linux.
+It defines (SELinux) a context for each object no matter if it's a process, normal file, directory, link, a socket, etc. When the actor (subject) requests to use a permission on the object, it checks the predefined policy to see if it's allowed or not.
 If the policy does not allow the action, then the calls that require this permission are denied.
 Automatic transition upon executing, or creation of a file is also possible.
-- `security context`: Security context, also known as security label, is a string containing multiple parts, used to identify the process to look up seucurity rules before granting or denying access to certain permissions.
+- `security context`: Security context, also known as security label, is a string containing multiple parts, used to identify the process to look up security rules before granting or denying access to certain permissions.
   - `domain`: the `security context` for a process can be called as `domain`.
   - `parts`: The security context consists of 4 parts, `<user>:<role>:<type>:<range>`.
 For the syslog file `/var/log/messages`, it looks like `u:object_r:cros_syslog:s0`, and for a process like upstart, it looks like `u:r:cros_init:s0`.
-    - `user`: to identify an SELinux user. not related to POSIX user.
+    - `user`: identifies an SELinux user (not related to POSIX user).
 Chrome OS doesn't use multi-user.
 The only user is `u`.
-    - `role`: to identify an SELinux role.
+    - `role`: identifies an SELinux role.
 Chrome OS doesn't use multi-role.
-The role for files is `object_r`, and for process(including /proc/PID/*) is `r`.
+The role for files is `object_r`, and for process (including `/proc/PID/*`) is `r`.
     - `type`: this is the most basic and important part in the security context.
       It's a string that independent from each other.
-For Chrome OS, it's the key part to identify the process, or file, for rules look-up.
+For Chrome OS, it's the key part to identify the process or file for rules look-up.
-    - `range`: range contains combinations of security classes and security levels. security classes are indepenet from each other, while one security levels is dominated by another one.
+    - `range`: range contains combinations of security classes and security levels.
+Security classes are independent from each other, while one security levels is dominated by another one.
 Chrome OS doesn't use multi-class security or multi-level security, but ARC container runnning Android program is using MCS and MLS.
 - `attributes`: attribute is a named group of types.
 - `rules`: rules defines whether an access request should be allowed, or logged, and how the security context will transit after the access.
 Common rules to